 At 3Fold, we believe both approaches have value.
 The key is understanding which approach matches your situation.
 Also, we take a slightly different tack on “outbound” marketing, instead contrasting inbound marketing with interruption marketing.
 You’ll understand why in a moment.

-What does inbound marketing look like?
-Here’s a possible scenario: A potential customer uses Google to search for “financial advisors near me.”
-You’re running ads on Google Adwords, so your firm shows up at the top of the Google results page, even before the top-ranked websites.
+Here’s an example: A potential customer searches for “financial advisors near me” on Google.
+Your firm shows up at the top of the results page, even before the top-ranked websites, because you’re running ads on Google AdWords.

 The potential customer clicks on your ad and lands on your website.
 They start reading your blog posts and articles, and they’re impressed by your expertise and knowledge.
 They realize that you’re a good fit for their needs, so they contact you to schedule a consultation.

 Inbound marketing is a powerful way to attract new customers and grow your business.
 By creating valuable content and sharing it in places where your target audience is spending their time, you can position yourself as an expert in your field and attract potential customers who are already interested in what you have to offer.

 Interruption marketing instead works to capture people’s attention, even if they’re not actively looking for what you have to sell.
 You’re interrupting the prospect’s life and trying to convince him or her to check you out.
 This type of marketing expands the audience at the top of your sales funnel to future-proof your pipeline.

 Interruption marketing is especially useful for businesses that sell intangible services, such as business coaching or project management.
 This is because it can be difficult for potential customers to first understand the value of your services and why they should choose you.

 That is why interruption marketing is needed to: